Defense to begin after prosecution rests in the trial over Ahmaud Arbery's killing – KION546

 And following a long and contentious jury selection process, Judge Timothy Walmsley said the defense had appeared to be discriminatory in selecting the jurors but allowed the case to go forward — with only one Black member on the 12-person panel.

-The defendants pleaded not guilty to malice and felony murder charges, and counts of aggravated assault, false imprisonment, and criminal attempt to commit a felony.
+In addition to malice and felony murder, the defendants also face charges of aggravated assault, false imprisonment and criminal attempt to commit a felony.
+All have pleaded not guilty.
+If convicted, each man could face life in prison without the possibility of parole.

+Forensic pathologist on Tuesday: Nothing could have been done to save Arbery on scene

 Prosecutors rested their case following eight days of testimony and 23 witnesses.

-Jurors heard Tuesday from Georgia Bureau of Investigation forensic pathologist Dr. Edmund Donoghue, who detailed Arbery’s injuries from the shooting.
-Donoghue had performed Arbery’s autopsy last year and stated in a report that two shots struck Arbery in the chest.
-He said Tuesday that nothing could be done on scene to save Arbery’s life after either of the torso wounds.
+Jurors heard Tuesday from Georgia Bureau of Investigation forensic pathologist Dr. Edmund Donoghue, who performed Arbery’s autopsy last year.

+Though three shots were fired, only the first and third struck Arbery, Donoghue testified.
+The first not only grazed his right wrist — hitting an artery and causing severe bleeding — but also struck his center chest, breaking ribs and filling his chest cavity with blood, he said.

+The third shot struck his left chest and armpit, hitting his axillary vein and axillary artery and paralyzing his left arm, Donoghue testified.

 Thirteen shotgun pellets exited Arbery’s back, and 11 more were recovered from his wounds, the report says.